 The tamales are then steamed over an open fire until cooked.
 Tamales colados are a variation where the corn meal is pressed through a fine mesh making for a creamy and smooth tamale that just melts in your mouth.
 Tamales are cheap and available most anywhere in the country especially at public markets.
 And best of all because of their ingredients and method of preparation, are a healthy and nutritious meal for those on the go or on a budget.
 For more budget Belize food check out our Belize Fast Food Page.

-8. Belize Chicken Escabeche
+8 Chicken Escabeche

 Escabeche is a an exotic chicken soup with its roots in Yucatec Maya and Spanish cuisine.
 The chicken is seasoned with oregano and thyme, lightly broiled, then roasted and served in a light and clear chicken soup seasoned with onions, black pepper, allspice, and Jalapeno pepper.
-The Jalapeno pepper is not as fiery as the Habanero and most folks can easily handle this pepper.
+The Jalapeno pepper is not as fiery as the Habanero and most people can easily handle this pepper.